Agreements, Terms & Conditions

 *unless medically necessary

-The following resources are allowed during the exam as long as they are used by Candidate to work independently on exam objectives (i.e. not used for 3rd party assistance or research) and accessed from within the Linux Server Terminal on which the exam is delivered (resources that cannot be accessed from within the terminal are not allowed):
+The following resources are allowed during the exam as long as they are used by Candidate to work independently on exam objectives (i.e. not used for 3rd party assistance or research) and are accessed from within the Linux Server Terminal on which the exam is delivered (resources that cannot be accessed from within the terminal are not allowed):

 - Man pages